Jaybit0/JtexCore/doc/readme.md

 If you recall a matrix, it is cloned.
 To overwrite the original matrix after modifying it, you need to call the function `store` again.
 Right now, `store` is a downstream function so it does not matter at what position you put it.
 This behaviour might be changed in future.

 When storing a matrix, you might not want to display it at that position.
 Thus, there is a possibility to hide the matrix.
+You are then able to recall the matrix at a later point.

 ```
 --m{